-For a current list of electives, visit the Course Schedule page.
+For a current list of electives visit the Course Schedule page on the SCS website.

 Students may take up to two electives outside their specific degree program from other MPS programs, provided that they have permission from both their program advisor and the other MPS program.
 Students will be granted this option on a space-permitting basis.